Poojani-janitha/Inventory-Management-System/README.md

 ## 📘 Overview

-**HealStock Warehouse Management System** is a web-based inventory management platform designed to optimize warehouse operations for **HealStock Pvt Ltd**.
+**HealStock Warehouse Management System** is a web-based inventory management platform designed to optimize warehouse operations for **HealStock Pvt Ltd**, a company that purchases medicines from various vendors and supplies them to other pharmacies.
-It improves efficiency in managing **suppliers, users, inventory, products, returns, finances, and reports**, while integrating **real-time IoT sensor data** and an **AI-powered chatbot** for warehouse assistance.
+The system enhances efficiency in managing **suppliers, users, inventory, products, returns, finances, and reports**, while also integrating **real-time IoT sensor data** and an **AI-powered warehouse chatbot** for smart assistance.

 The system ensures secure access through **role-based permissions**:
 - 🧑‍💼 **Admin** – Full authorization across all modules